Various Artists \ A Young Person's Guide to the Avant-Garde [LTMCD 2569]

 2. Leo Ornstein Suicide in an Airplane 3.44

-Written circa 1913, Suicide in an Airplane is one of Ornstein's most distinctive works, involving trademark tone clusters.
-The score calls for a fast bass ostinato pattern, intended to simulate the sound of engines and capture the sensation of flight; this piece in particular served as an inspiration for Airplane Sonata (1923) by George Antheil.
+Written circa 1913, Suicide in an Airplane is one of Ornstein's most distinctive works, incorporating trademark tone clusters.
+The score calls for a fast bass ostinato pattern, intended to simulate the sound of engines and capture the sensation of flight; in turn the piece served as an inspiration for Airplane Sonata (1923) by George Antheil.
 Neglected for several decades, Ornstein would be rediscovered in the 1970s, though much of his output remains unknown.
 He died in Green Bay, Wisconsin in February 2002, aged 108.
 Performed by Daniele Lombardi.

 3. Luigi Russolo Risveglio di una città 0.31